yuliskov/SmartTube/README.md

 A: That's a firmware or Android issue.
 If you are using a custom rom, maybe that rom is buggy.
 Because this issue is nearly impossible for the developer to debug, we cannot help you, sorry.
 You can try the usual workarounds: rebooting, clearing cache, reinstalling the app, or factory resetting the device.

-### Q: Can I remove videos from the history?

-A: not yet

 ### Q: Can I download videos?

 A: not with SmartTube